 Add Space With Picture Styles

-For my taste, there isn’t enough room between the image and text.
+For my taste, there isn’t enough room between the image and the text.
 And you can’t highlight the paragraph and indent.
 This is where picture styles play a role.
 Fortunately, Microsoft has a number of layout styles that can enhance the image and white space.

 - Click your image.
 The sizing box should show around it and the caption.